madeline-scyphers/Procyon-Wiki/docs/Factions/Cult of the Seekers.md

   - Yor Brah-Rahim (explorer, hot-tempered, stressed).
 turf: A small island with a research station on [[Procyon/Holt/Mem|Procyon/Holt/Mem]].
 quirks: Many of the Cult are young ex-Legionnaires that have been personally drafted by the Hegemon’s mother and inspired by the cause.
 situation: The Seekers believe they have a holy imperative to expand the Hegemony to the farthest reaches of space.
-Having found a lead on [[Procyon/Brekk/Shimaya|Procyon/Brekk/Shimaya]], they’ve set up a dig site that promises to unearth at least some of the missing pieces of the Hantu gate.
+They have a lead on Camina Nagata, a descendant of a [[Gatwala|Gatwala]] scientist.
 ---
 ## Tier